Next: origin Reference, Up: Defining Packages [Contents][Index]

 Note that the result includes both explicit inputs and implicit

 inputs—inputs automatically added by the build system (see Build Systems).
-Let us take the hello
+Let us take the hello package to illustrate that:

-returns the empty list,
+In this example, package-direct-inputs returns the empty list,

-has zero explicit dependencies.
+because hello has zero explicit dependencies.
 Conversely,

-includes inputs implicitly added by
+package-development-inputs includes inputs implicitly added by

-that are required to build hello
+gnu-build-system that are required to build hello: tar,

 gzip, GCC, libc, Bash, and more.
 To visualize it, guix graph

-would show you explicit inputs, whereas guix graph -t
+hello would show you explicit inputs, whereas guix graph -t

-would include implicit inputs (see Invoking guix graph).
+bag hello would include implicit inputs (see Invoking guix graph).

 Because packages are regular Scheme objects that capture a complete dependency graph and associated build procedures, it is often useful to write procedures that take a package and return a modified version thereof according to some parameters.
 Below are a few examples.